aackerman/aaronackerman.com/_ideas/post-ideas.md

 * Pairing on software, pairing with new developers
   * Be the pairing person, don't go off the rails, always understand the goal of the work
 * Keep meetings short, keep standups short
-* Have 1 hour status meetings at the end of the week to compile real team changes
+* 1 hour status meetings, engineering team only, at the end of the week to compile real team changes
-* Have 1 hour retrospective meetings at the end of a sprint to talk about what went well, what went poorly, what can be changed so things don't go poorly
+* 1 hour retrospective meetings, engineering team only, at the end of a sprint to talk about what went well, what went poorly, what can be changed so things don't go poorly
 * Pay attention to how you feel about your job, if things continue to be bad and make you unhappy it's time to leave
 * Polyglot programming, multiple languages, Interprocess communication
 * Setting up a VPS with digitalocean